DaveMielke/NBP/b2g/ui/doc/notes.rst

 ~~~~~~~~~

 Two internal speakers (for the left and right stereo channels) are,
-corespondingly, at the left and right ends of the front.
+correspondingly, at the left and right ends of the front.

 The internal microphone is just behind a very small slit in the middle of
 the front.